Photo: Ingrid Prestetun/NRC

 NRC EducationEducation

-• offer catch-up classes and support primary education for children and young adults
+• remedial and catch-up classes and support for primary education for children and young adults

-• provide vocational training to young adults with self-employment and diversified livelihood options
+• vocational training for young adults with self-employment and diversified livelihood options

-• support construction and rehabilitation of learning facilities
+• support for construction and rehabilitation of learning facilities

-• support improvement of teachers’ welfare in hard-to-reach areas
+• support for improvement of teachers’ welfare in hard-to-reach areas

-• provide school materials and multipurpose cash to address financial barriers to education
+• school materials and multipurpose cash to address financial barriers to education

 NRC Information, counselling and legal assistance (ICLA)Information, counselling and legal assistance (ICLA)

-Our information services help refugees make informed decisions about returning to their home countries.
+Our ICLA services help refugees and vulnerable host communities to know, claim and exercise their rights.
 Our ICLA teams:

 • help resolve disputes on housing, land and property

-• research and provide information services and training sessions on housing, land and property, refugee status determination, legal identity, and employment laws and procedures
+• provide information services and training sessions on housing, land and property, refugee status determination, legal identity, access to essential services, collaborative dispute resolution and employment laws and procedures

 NRC Livelihoods and food securityLivelihoods and food security